Global Cooling Pledge Signatories Focal Points Meeting

 Launched at COP28, the Global Cooling Pledge, addresses extreme heat risks and sustainable cooling demand through a triple strategy: passive cooling, super-efficient technologies, and climate-friendly refrigerants to cut sectoral emissions by 68% by 2050.
 Reinforced at COP29’s inaugural Annual Cooling Ministerial Meeting, the Pledge prioritizes equitable access to sustainable cooling to protect nations from the impacts of extreme heat while aligning with the Paris Agreement and biodiversity.

 At COP29, the Annual Cooling Ministerial on the Global Cooling Pledge marked a milestone in global cooling efforts.
-Co-Chaired by Her Excellency Ana Toni, Vice Minister for Climate Change and Environment of Brazil and CEO of COP30 and Her Excellency Dr. Amna bint Abdullah Al Dahak Minister of Climate Change and Environment of the United Arab Emirates (UAE), the Ministerial meeting outcomes included the adoption of the 2024 Pledge Progress Report and 2030 Implementation Strategy, alongside the formal announcement of plans to develop an Intergovernmental Committee on Cooling (IGCC).
-Leaders shared their progress, reaffirmed commitment, and emphasized the need for accelerated action, collaboration, and increased support for developing countries; as the host of COP30, we see the Pledge as an opportunity to elevate sustainable cooling in response to extreme heat and ensure it remains a key priority for climate action in both mitigation and adaptation efforts” said Ana Toni, Vice Minister, Ministry of Environment and Climate Change and CEO of COP30.
+Co-Chaired by Her Excellency Ana Toni, CEO of COP30, and Her Excellency Dr. Amna bint Abdullah Al Dahak Minister of Climate Change and Environment of the United Arab Emirates (UAE), the Ministerial meeting outcomes included the adoption of the 2024 Pledge Progress Report and 2030 Implementation Strategy, alongside the formal announcement of plans to develop an Intergovernmental Committee on Cooling (IGCC).
+Leaders shared their progress, reaffirmed commitment, and emphasized the need for accelerated action, collaboration, and increased support for developing countries; “as the host of COP30, we see the Pledge as an opportunity to elevate sustainable cooling in response to extreme heat and ensure it remains a key priority for climate action in both mitigation and adaptation efforts” said Ana Toni.

 Key Objectives

-• Discuss outcomes of COP30 Annual Cooling Ministerial.
+- Discuss outcomes of COP30 Cooling Roadmap and Annual Cooling Ministerial.

-• Discuss the operationalization of the Intergovernmental Committee on Cooling (IGCC), to gather the feedback of all signatories on the governance of the Global Cooling Pledge.
+- Discuss the operationalization of the IGCC, to gather the feedback of all signatories on the governance of the Global Cooling Pledge.

 Expected Outcomes

-• Enhanced support for Pledge Implementation (Implementation Help Desk, Finance Accelerator)
+- Enhanced support for Pledge Implementation (Cool Pledge Solutions Centre, Finance Accelerator)

 Resources